shsarv4/DATA-SCIENCE/PYTHON/Day02.md

 ## **Day 2: Variables and Data Types**

 ### **Objective**
-By the end of Day 2, Swati, you will understand variables, how to use them effectively, and become familiar with Python’s basic data types.
+By the end of Day 2, you will understand variables, how to use them effectively, and become familiar with Python’s basic data types.
 Today’s session will go deep into how variables work, how Python handles data, and practical applications that connect with her daily life.

 #### Video Links